'Ashraful Makhlookaat - Human being is the prime creation of God.' Islam - 'A perfection created and designed in Gods shape.' Christianity

-On all accounts many better species exist, but we are only exceptional because we have a 'Mind that is Conscious.'
+On all accounts, many better species exist, but we are only exceptional because we have a 'Mind that is Conscious.'
 Silicon-based super-civilizations could theoretically have an SQ of +23.
 10 orders of magnitude beyond human beings.
 It's presumed that such a disparity would render useful communication all but impossible.
-Using Planck's constant as a by-law, the most advanced "alien" intelligence could have a SQ of +50.
+Using Planck's constant as a by-law, the most advanced "alien" intelligence could have an SQ of +50.

 While this question may at first appear intractable, actually it is not.
 According to H.J.
 Bremermann, if energy levels are used as information markers (the most efficient markers imaginable) then the theoretical maximum amount of information that can be processed by a totally dedicated lump of matter is 1.4 x 1050 bits/sec-kg.3072 (See further discussion in Section 25.2.2.)
 An alien being capable of handling data this rapidly would have to be considered a "perfectly efficient" thinker.
 In any given mass category, such an entity would possess the greatest intelligence theoretically possible in this universe.
 Hence, the highest SQ is about log10(1.4 x 1050) ~ 50.